10 Books Every Artist Must Read

 Though this might, at first glance, seem to lean heavily towards the genre illustrators in our midst, this book is great for artists of all types.
 James Gurney is a phenomenal painter and an equally fantastic teacher.
 He writes clearly and to the point.
 No matter what sort of art you want to do, I think you’ll find something pertinent in here.

 This is James Gurney’s second book, and it’s easily as good as the first.
 I’ve done quite a lot of searching for good books on color and light and didn’t find anything useful enough to recommend… until this.
 James Gurney has done extensive research into how light and color work in the real world and how it applies to art.
 He balances the scientific understanding with artistic flare in the most eloquent way possible.
-And while I’m on the subject let me recommend these two DVDs put out by Gnomon: The Mechanics of Color and Practical Light and Color.
-Both helped me enormously when it came to learning color theory.
+The other resource I’d recommend for learning color theory is Marco Bucci’s youtube channel.

 Short & sweet.
 A small bite-sized book with tons of little nuggets of wisdom.
 It can be a little off-putting in its format (mostly transcribed critiques of images, but without the images), but it’s worth it.
 Some people also find it a little wishy-washy and not solidly academic enough, but I find it completely refreshing and hopeful.
 I don’t think any other book has been able to instill quite the passion for painting that this book exudes.

-Written by one of the most influential living artists, Alla Prima is an essential tome of observational painting.
+Written by one of the most influential artists of our time, Alla Prima is an essential tome of observational painting.
 Richard Schmid can, at times, come across as all-knowing to some people, but he does so with a fair bit of justification.
 His own skills at painting are incredible and he does a remarkably good job at putting everything into words.
 It’s the priciest book on this list, but it’s worth every penny.
+It’s been expanded since I originally put this list together, and the update is fantastic.
+Better printings and even more images to ogle.

 It can feel a little dated at times—like when Harold Speed talks about the “new brush” known as a “filbert”—but it’s a timeless book.
 Anyone starting out painting and looking for guidance should pick this up.
 The more advanced readers can find some equally useful techniques as well.